 Show 19 – World PR Forum Pt.3: Behavioural Change & African Comms

-Russell Goldsmith was joined on the line from Vancouver, Canada, by Christie Smith, Founder of the Elite Communicators Group, and from Johannesburg, South Africa, by Daniel Munslow, Principal Consultant at VMA Group.
+Russell Goldsmith was joined on the line from Vancouver, Canada, by Christie Smith, Founder of the Elite Communicators Group, who spoke about about Behavioural Change, plus from Johannesburg, South Africa, by Daniel Munslow, Principal Consultant at VMA Group.
 With him in the studios of markettiers was Janet Morgan, former Director for Global Content Strategy and Planning at GlaxoSmithKline.

 The two main topics covered were Behavioural Change and Communications Trends in South Africa.

 At the start of the show, Christie talked about the Green Bin Programme that she was involved in with Edelman and Russell Strategies when she was employed with the City of Vancouver.
 The aim of the campaign was to recycle food scraps, reduce garbage and cut down on pollution, but had the added challenge of delivering this message to a number of different target ethnic backgrounds within the city.